Healthy UNH Blogger: Katie Cardinal, All Entries

 When using hypnotism for stress relief an individual should start concentrating on an image, such as a kaleidoscope of colors on an enlarged computer screen.
 The individual should then begin to relax the various parts of his or her body, focusing primarily on relaxing the muscles around the eyes and moving outwards to all parts of the body.
 If an individual wishes to change a habit, such as to stop smoking or eating healthier, he or she should focus on that idea while in the hypnotic state, so the conscious brain can communicate with the subconscious state to make your goals more attainable and first-hand.
 The idea behind hypnotism for stress relief is to simply relax the body for a few minutes and to clear the mind.
 When we experienced the hypnotic state during class, I used a distal finger thermometer to compare my initial pre-hypnosis temperature to my post-hypnosis temperature.
 What I found was that my temperature actually increased approximately two degrees fahrenheit, which suggests that I was in a more calm/tranquil state after the hypnotic event.

 Following my hypnotic state, I felt like a completely new person.
 I was relaxed, worry-free, and ready to take on the world.
 I was absolutely amazed at how well the hypnotism worked on me and look forward to participating in more hypnotic states in the future.
-To try some simple hypnotic techniques on your own time, visit these online videos.Tagged In: Health, Healthy UNH, Katie Cardinal, Stress, UNH
+To try some simple hypnotic techniques on your own time, visit these online videos.Tagged In: Health, Healthy UNH, Katie Cardinal, mental wellness, Stress, UNH

 By: Katie Cardinal